Cornell Green (defensive back): Professional career

-He played cornerback during his first eight seasons, while leading the team in interceptions 4 times, being named to 5 Pro Bowls and 4 All-Pro teams.
+He played cornerback during his first eight seasons, while leading the team in interceptions 4 times, being named to five Pro Bowls and four All-Pro teams.
 Cowboys coach Tom Landry said of Green, "He had the athletic skills from basketball to become a fine defensive back.
 His only transition was playing a sport where you could tackle someone with the ball, and Cornell never had a problem dealing with that".

 Safety Mike Gaechter suffered a career-ending Achilles tendon injury in the last Playoff Bowl in January 1970, and with the cornerback position needing an upgrade, Tom Landry moved Mel Renfro to play cornerback.
 Given that Renfro was an All-Pro in 1969 at safety, the move may have seemed to be an odd one, but Renfro was matched with Herb Adderley, and the duo was better than Green and Phil Clark.
 Green in turn, moved from cornerback to the strong safety position, while the free safety position was handled between third-round pick Charlie Waters and undrafted free agent Cliff Harris.

 After the switch, the Cowboys went to two consecutive Super Bowls.
 In 1971 and 1972 he went back to the Pro Bowl at safety.

 Green never missed a game in 13 seasons, he played 168 games, including 145 consecutive starts for the Cowboys (1962–1974).
 He made five Pro Bowls at two different positions — cornerback and strong safety.
+He was selected first-team All-Pro in 1966 and 1967, and second-team All Pro in 1968.
 He is sixth in career interceptions (34) in Cowboys history.
+He holds the Cowboys record for blocked kicks (10), including eight blocked field goals.

-He retired as a player in September 1975, and went from part-time to full-time scout for the Cowboys.
+He retired as a player in September 1975.

+Legacy and honors

 In 1985, he was named to the Dallas Cowboys 25th Anniversary Team.